-I’m a bit dark admittedly, but there’s dark and there’s starless and Bible black.
-It feels romantic at the time, to just let everything go to hell, to watch the ground rushing up to meet you.
+It feels romantic at times, to just let everything go to hell, to watch the ground rushing up to meet you.
 But there’s enough life left in me to jump back before impact.
-Poe kept telling me it was too soon, keep falling.
+Poe kept telling me it was too soon – keep falling a while.

 “I went through precisely the same scene.
 Again in about a year afterward.
 Then again — again — again & even once again at varying intervals.
 Each time I felt all the agonies of her death — and at each accession of the disorder I loved her more dearly & clung to her life with more desperate pertinacity.
 I became insane, with long intervals of horrible sanity.
 During these fits of absolute unconsciousness I drank, God only knows how often or how much … it was the horrible never-ending oscillation between hope & despair which I could not longer have endured without the total loss of reason.
 In the death of what was my life, then, I receive a new but — oh God! how melancholy an existence.”

 If you want to get inside the head of Edgar Allan Poe, here’s what you do.
 Study him, read his words, particularly his own thoughts in his letters and notes.

 Read what goes on inside the narrator’s head in his stories and poems.
 Then wait for life to give you the missing ingredient, to find yourself in those same situations he faced, see the same options before you, and start walking down the same roads he did.
 I understand that oscillation between hope and despair having dealt with two dying parents over the last few years, just as he did.
-I find it just as maddening.
+I found it just as maddening.

 Poe cultivated his image very carefully.
 Like many poets of the age, he took Byron’s bare bones – the doomed tragic figure and put his own skin on it.
 As I studied Poe and suffered hammering losses, I found myself assuming that same role.
-The clothes seemed to fit.
+His clothes seemed to fit me.